 The lone area where Guide struggles (aside from its so-so musical numbers) is in its final act.
 The film attempts to bridge Anand’s redemption through heavy religious symbolism, and for the most part, this works.
 However, by the end, the saga of Anand’s endless fasting to entice the rain gods to spare a random poverty-stricken village becomes overindulgent.
 The length and seriousness of Anand’s spiritualism distracts from the story’s central romance and primary romantic themes, and thus become a burden on the story by the film’s conclusion.

-Despite that non-insignificant weakness, Guide remains a fine film and one of Bollywood’s best romances.
+Despite that non-insignificant weakness, Guide remains a fine film and one of Bollywood’s better romances.
 It rides high on the strength of its main characters and a bravado series of performances from the whole cast.
 All things considered, you could do far worse for Bollywood love-stories, and Anand’s and Rehman’s on-screen chemistry alone makes this movie worth seeing.

 SUMMARY & RECOMMENDATION: Vijay Anand’s strong screenplay writes a passionate romance that trades the stylistic bells and whistles of most Hindi love-stories for a more relatable narrative that actually feels dramatic.
 Anand’s firm direction seals the deal, bringing this lush romance to life in a way that embraces gritty realism over fantastic melodrama.

 — However… Guide does succumb to some typical Hindi melodrama by the end with its overindulgent religious symbolism.

 ?
 So… perhaps marrying for status and money isn’t always the wisest choice, then?